tiago-martinho/ads-algorithm-picker/README.md

 ## Continuous Integration & Continuous Delivery (CI/CD)

 Through the use of [GitHub Actions](https://github.com/tiago-martinho/ads-algorithm-picker/actions), new Docker images are tested and deployed automatically for every commit sent to this Git repository.
+DockerHub Secrets are stored privately in this GitHub repository and used in the .github/docker.yml file.

 ## Documentation